jvcarli/femder/README.md

 **Original author**: Luiz Augusto T. Ferraz Alvim <br/>
 **Original co-author**: Dr. Paulo Mareze

-This repository was initialy a fork from [gutoalvim/femder](https://github.com/gutoalvim/femder/), but it was detached.
+This repository was initially a fork from [gutoalvim/femder](https://github.com/gutoalvim/femder/), but it was detached.
 It shares its code base from the parent first commit until [gutoalvim/femder@`16a7231`](https://github.com/gutoalvim/femder/commit/16a7231).